 Covid19 – Crisis management requires a strong project management dealing with high uncertainty

-By Peter Odenwälder and Laurence Massat, Partners at CYLAD Consulting
+Point of view By Peter Odenwälder et Laurence Massat, Partners at CYLAD Consulting

 The COVID-19 crisis in its speed and scale requires swift decisions and actions.
 Leaders need to navigate through immense uncertainty – socially, culturally and economically, which has never been seen before.
 Although this crisis is of course by far not “just the next project”, 3 principles of efficient project management can help you through these troubled times.